ouzi-dev/commit-status-updater/README.md

   * optional
   * default: "false"

-* startComment: This is the message to add to the pull request when the action runs.
+* pendingComment: This is the message to add to the pull request when the action is configured with singleShot and the provided status is pending, or if it's not singleShot, the provided status is success and is not post action.

   * optional
   * default: "/hold"

-* endComment: his is the message to add to the pull request in the action post step.
+* successComment: This is the message to add to the pull request when the provided status is success, singleShot is false and is post action, or if the provided status is success and singleShot is true.

+  * optional
+  * default: "/hold cancel"

+* failComment: This is the message to add to the pull request when the status is failure or error.

   * optional
   * default: "/hold cancel"

 ## Examples

 ### Action with post and default values